 With cooking options including grilling, broiling and roasting, Ranchline All-Natural Lamb is your answer to providing your family an excellent choice when you desire red meat.
 Our products are naturally lean.
 The meat is outrageously tender.
 You can rest assured that lamb is a good source of iron, zinc and vitamin B-12.
 Also, most cuts of lamb are naturally low in fat and cholesterol.

-Check out our recipe and wine pairing information to finish off a terrific menu including Ranchline All-Natural Lamb.
+Check out these recipes and information for creating a terrific menu featuring Ranchline All-Natural Lamb.

 Know Your Cuts of Lamb Meat

 On average, a three ounce serving of lamb has only 175 calories and meets the Food and Drug Administration's (FDA) definition for lean.
 According to FDA guidelines, lean meat has less than 10 grams of fat, less than 4.5 grams of saturated fat, and less than 95 milligrams of cholesterol per 100 grams or 3.5 ounces.

 Lamb meat is a great fit for healthy diets because lamb naturally contains many essential nutrients.
 On average, lamb is an excellent source of protein, vitamin B12, niacin, zinc, and selenium, and a good source of iron and riboflavin.
 All of this within an average of 175 calories per 3 ounce serving makes lamb naturally nutrient-rich.
 Vitamin B, which is only found naturally in animal foods, is important for the normal functioning of body cells and the nervous system.
 Niacin (another B-Vitamin) promotes healthy skin and nerves and aids digestion.

 Lamb vs. Mutton

 Do you know the difference between lamb and mutton?

 Most people consider these meats the same, but there are some distinct differences.